dinesh24murali/MuraliMedicalApp/README.md

 Front-end: Angular 4
 Back-end: PHP

-This application is used to manage stock in Murali medical
+This application is used to manage stock in a Pharmacy